rossdrew/emuRox/README.md

 #EmuRox

-At the moment, it's invisioned as an emulator for the 6502 processor in order to fit into a NES emulator which this is the first stage of development for.
+An emulator for the 6502 processor.
+The plan is to evolve this into a working NES emulator so I'm developing the 6502 without BCD mode for now.
+If/When I get that working, I'll expand the 6502 and move onto another 6502 system (Atari 2600, Commodore 64...) then perhaps add processors and more emulated hardware, in theory, creating a pluggable multi-emulator.

 ##Progress